odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 Let us now improve our content.

 #.
-Make the background of the content dark
-#.
 Create a generic `DashboardItem` component that display its default slot in a nice card layout
 #.
 Add one card in the dashboard content